 Currently, until our big project to bring the restrooms up to ADA code is completed, we are open for coffee, snacks and viewing the Center Monday through Friday from 9am until 1pm.
-Check with us on Saturday too, same hours!
+Check with us on Saturday too, same hours - we are open on some Saturdays too!
 Once we have the building up to code, we can open full time and begin our Veteran education programs, among other activities to help our vets.

 Let our motto be, "He Ain't Heavy He's My Brother."